 The effects are very good sounding.
 The analog effects sound very natural, and the digital effects are very good.
 The full list of effects is very long, and there’s variations between the same effects.
-As in, there’s a spring reverb, plate reverb, modulating reverb etc. And there’s a digital chorus, and keyboard chorus, and multiple wahs, flangers etc. The list is very extensive.
+As in, there’s a spring reverb, plate reverb, modulating reverb, plus digital chorus, keyboard chorus, multiple wahs, flangers, and any other effect you can ask for.
+The list is very extensive.
 Most of the effects are based on Boss’s own pedal, but there’s also pedals like the ProCo Rat, or the Ibanez TS9.

 Clean, this amp sounds very warm.
 It sounds very close to a tube amp, especially on the clean channel.
 As I said, the EQ has incredible range, it can go from super boomy to incredibly tinny and everything in between just from the EQ controls.